avanibhan/Countdown-clock/README.md

 Countdown_clock_project /
 This project is made with the help of python programming language.
-It's major motive to use is that a countdown timer clock can counts down from a given time to signify the start or finish of an event.
+It's major motive to use is that it been used as a clock to signify the start or finish of an event.